fiefaneves/RoadToDev/README.md

 4. Push to the branch:
     ```bash
     git push origin feature/new-feature
-5. Submit yout pull request.
+5. Submit your pull request.

 ## **Future Improvements**
 - Export roadmaps to PDF or PNG format.